AdyashaMohapatra/Walmart_DS_CustomerPurchaseBehaviour/README.md

 **🛒 Walmart | Black Friday Purchase Behavior Analysis 💳🧾**

+---
+This project is independently created using publicly available data.
+It is not affiliated with or endorsed by Walmart

 🎯 **Objective**
 This project aims to analyze customer purchase behavior — specifically, the purchase amount — in relation to customer demographics and other factors during Walmart’s iconic Black Friday sales event.